Points of Pride

 - Scranton is one of only 100 colleges and universities in the nation to be named to Templeton Foundation’s Honor Roll of Character-Building Colleges.

-- For five consecutive years, Scranton has ranked among the nation’s elite universities included in Forbes magazine’s online listing of “America’s Best Colleges.”
-The magazine ranked Scranton No. 293 among the 650 universities in the nation selected.
-The University is among 25 Jesuit institutions and 43 colleges in Pennsylvania to make the national ranking.
+- For seven consecutive years, Scranton has ranked among the nation’s elite universities included in Forbes magazine’s online listing of “America’s Best Colleges.”
+In the 2015 edition, the magazine ranked Scranton No. 265 among the 650 universities in the nation selected.
+The University is among 25 Jesuit institutions and 39 colleges in Pennsylvania to make the national ranking.

 - Scranton is among just 119 colleges in the nation named to the Carnegie Classification for Community Engagement in 2008.